kubernetes-sigs/cluster-api/docs/book/src/developer/providers/getting-started/implement-api-types.md

 [scheme]: https://pkg.go.dev/k8s.io/apimachinery/pkg/runtime#Scheme

-By default, Kubebuilder will provide you with a scheme builder like:
+By default, Kubebuilder will provide you with a scheme builder (likely in `api/v1alpha1/groupversion_info.go`) like:

 ```go
 import (